storybookjs/addon-styling/README.md

 ## ✨ Features

 - 🧩 Configuration templates for popular tools
+- ⚡️ Options for css modules, postCss, and Sass
 - 🎨 Provide themes
 - 🔄 Toggle between multiple themes when more than one is provided
 - ❗️ Override theme at the component and story level through parameters